deleeuwblue/deleeuwblog/_posts/2023-1-6-Deploying-IBM-Watson-NLP-to-KServe-Modelmesh-OpenShift.md

 ## Introducing KServe

 [KServe](https://github.com/kserve/kserve) is a standard model inference platform on k8s.
-It is built for highly scalable use cases and supports existing thrid party model servers and standard ML/DL model formats, or it can be extended to support additional runtimes like the Watson NLP runtime.
+It is built for highly scalable use cases and supports existing third party model servers and standard ML/DL model formats, or it can be extended to support additional runtimes like the Watson NLP runtime.

 [Modelmesh Serving](https://github.com/kserve/modelmesh-serving) is intended to further increase KServe's scalability, especially when there are a large number of models which change frequently.
 It intelligently loads and unloads models into memory from from cloud object storage (COS), to strike a trade-off between responsiveness to users and computational footprint.